Karivool/SlidingTilePuzzle/README.md

 If you enjoy sliding puzzles, here is a simple one for you to try.
 Use the empty tile to help you move different numbered tiles and sort them all out so they are ordered from 1 through 15!

 ### Current Features
-* Charming 8-bit sound effects which each tile movement
+* Charming 8-bit sound effects with each tile movement
 * All boards are initially shuffled and ensured solveable, preventing the frustration of getting to the very end, only to find the last two tiles are ordered 15 and 14 forever.
 * Snazzy color theme that invokes thoughts of cool creation apps you might have used as a kid - if smartphones and mobile apps were big in your day.